-The Phimask is inserted between the microscope image plane and the camera.
-It is thus compatible with any kind of fluorescent microscope
+Phimask is inserted between the microscope image plane and the camera, in the emission path

 Quasi-isotropic single-shot 3D localization

-In one frame, one can extract the 3D localization of a single particle with a quasi-isotropic precision
+Extract the 3D localization of a single particle in 1 frame, with a quasi-isotropic precision

 Very limited photon loss